meilisearch/deserr/README.md

 ### FAQ

 #### But why?
-At meilisearch, we wanted to customize the error code we return when we fail the deserialization of a specific field.
+At Meilisearch, we wanted to customize the error code we return when we fail the deserialization of a specific field.
 Some error messages were also not clear at all and impossible to edit.

 #### What about the maintenance?
-At meilisearch we're already using deserr in production; thus, it's well maintained.
+At Meilisearch we're already using deserr in production; thus, it's well maintained.

 #### Where can I see more examples of usage of this crate?
 Currently, you can read our examples in the `examples` directory of this repository.
 You can also look at our integration test; each attribute has a simple-to-read test.

-And obviously, you can read the code of meilisearch where deserr is used on all our routes.
+And obviously, you can read the code of Meilisearch where deserr is used on all our routes.

 #### My question is not listed